top of page

 • A downloadable PDF program will be made available a few days before the Conference.

-Please note all times are AEDT (Sydney time).
+Please note all times are AEDT (Melbourne time).

 Day 1 - Monday 15 June 2026